-- a.
+a.
 Availability of Additional Dispute Resolution Process.
 Indicate whether the state operates another dispute resolution process that offers participants the opportunity to appeal decisions that adversely affect their services while preserving their right to a Fair Hearing.
+Select one:

-Select one: - No. This Appendix does not apply - Yes.
-The state operates an additional dispute resolution process - b.
+No. This Appendix does not apply

+Yes.
+The state operates an additional dispute resolution process b.
 Description of Additional Dispute Resolution Process.
-Describe the additional dispute resolution process, including: (a) the state agency that operates the process; (b) the nature of the process (i.e., procedures and timeframes), including the available endix F : Participant-Rights ppendix F-3: State Grievance/Complaint System a.
-Operatio on of Grievance/Complaint System.
-Select one: No. This Appendix does not apply The state operates a grievance/complaint system that affords participants the opportunity to register evances or complaints concerning the provision of services under this waiver system: onal Responsibility.
-Specify the state agency that is responsible for the operation of the grievance/complaint participa are used nts may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms participa are used nts may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms to resolve grievances/complaints.
-State laws, regulations, and policies referenced in the description are available. participa are used to CMS nts may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms to resolve grievances/complaints.
-State laws, regulations, and policies referenced in the description are available. participa are used to CMS nts may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms to resolve grievances/complaints.
-State laws, regulations, and policies referenced in the description are available upon request through the Medicaid agency or the operating agency (if applicable). participa are used to CMS pendix G A A. Critical Incident : Participant Safeguards endix G A Critical Incident the waive nts may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms to resolve grievances/complaints.
-State laws, regulations, and policies referenced in the description are available upon request through the Medicaid agency or the operating agency (if applicable).
-2: Participant Safeguards ppendix G-1: Response to Critical Events or Incidents Event or Incident Reporting and Management Process.
-Indicate whether the state operates Critical Event of Reporting and Management Process that enables the state to collect information on sentinel events occurring in participal are used to CMS to Ints may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms to resolve grievances/complaints.
-State laws, regulations, and policies referenced in the description are available upon request through the Medicaid agency or the operating agency (if applicable).
-2: Participant Safeguards ppendix G-1: Response to Critical Events or Incidents Event or Incident Reporting and Management Process.
-Indicate whether the state operates Critical Event or Reporting and Management Process that enables the state to collect information on sentinel events occurring in the program.
-Select one: The state operates a Critical Event or Incident Reporting and Management Process (complete Items b) participal are used to CMS to nts may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms to resolve grievances/complaints.
-State laws, regulations, and policies referenced in the description are available upon request through the Medicaid agency or the operating agency (if applicable).
-Event or Incident Reporting and Management Process.
-Indicate whether the state operates Critical Event or Reporting and Management Process that enables the state to collect information on sentinel events occurring iter program.
-Select one: The state operates a Critical Event or Incident Reporting and Management Process (complete Items beingh e) This Appendix does not apply (do not complete Items be through e) the state does not operate a Critical Event or Incident Reporting and Management Process, describe the process alleged abuse, neglect and exploitation) that the state requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the

-Medicaid agency or the operating agency (if applicable).
+Describe the additional dispute resolution process, including: (a) the state agency that operates the process; (b) the nature of the process (i.e., procedures and timeframes), including the types of disputes addressed through the process; and, (c) how the right to a Medicaid Fair Hearing is preserved when a participant elects to make use of the process: State laws, regulations, and policies referenced in the description are available to CMS upon request through the operating or Medicaid agency.

+Appendix F: Participant-Rights

+Appendix F-3: State Grievance/Complaint System

+a.
+Operation of Grievance/Complaint System.
+Select one:

+No. This Appendix does not apply

+Yes.
+The state operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver b.
+Operational Responsibility.
+Specify the state agency that is responsible for the operation of the grievance/complaint system:

+c.
+Description of System.
+Describe the grievance/complaint system, including: (a) the types of grievances/complaints that participants may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms that are used to resolve grievances/complaints.
+State laws, regulations, and policies referenced in the description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Appendix G-1: Response to Critical Events or Incidents

+a.
+Critical Event or Incident Reporting and Management Process.
+Indicate whether the state operates Critical Event or Incident Reporting and Management Process that enables the state to collect information on sentinel events occurring in the waiver program.Select one:

+Yes.
+The state operates a Critical Event or Incident Reporting and Management Process (complete Items b through e)

+No. This Appendix does not apply (do not complete Items b through e)

+If the state does not operate a Critical Event or Incident Reporting and Management Process, describe the process that the state uses to elicit information on the health and welfare of individuals served through the program.

+b.
+State Critical Event or Incident Reporting Requirements.
+Specify the types of critical events or incidents (including alleged abuse, neglect and exploitation) that the state requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).